 The wonderful beauty of the cardigan is that it is a piece to add to your outfit that will serve as both a statement piece and something that will keep you nice and warm.
 Its generous proportions and slouchy appeal is what draws me to this piece, because it’s just so comfortable and you can just cozy up in one and look cute at the same time.
 Another great thing about this piece is that there are a variety of styles, which could work for almost every style preference and body shape.
 You can add different cardigans to your wardrobe that will be appropriate in both casual and dressy situations, and style it to make it look very cool and feminine at the same time.
 Cropped cardigans are perfect to wear on top of your cute little dresses, and you can wear pretty much anything underneath a blazer-length to long/maxi cardigan.

 Cardigans tend to be more fitted than jumpers and sweaters, and a long cardigan serves as a lightweight jacket that you can throw over a camisole/tank top and jeans for a day/evening out with friends.
 To create the look of a laid-back but not too dressy outfit, mix and match your cardigan with casual chic pieces such as tailored pants, shorts, dresses etc, creating a casual chic look.
 Don’t forget to add some cute accessories that complement well with your outfit.
 And for anyone who lives in an area where no layers are required, a cute cardigan is very travel friendly and airport ready.
-And if you’re looking for a dramatic touch to add to your outfit, a maxi printed cardigan which is a stylish reinvention of a simple, plain, and neutral cardigan may be a great option for you.
+And if you’re looking for a bold and vibrant touch to add to your outfit, a maxi printed cardigan which is a stylish reinvention of a simple, plain, and neutral cardigan may be a great option for you.

-Personally the long/maxi and kimono cardigans are my favourite styles of cardigans because they provide that unique loose fit that drape beautifully on anyone who wears it.
+Personally the long/maxi and kimono cardigans are my favourite styles of cardigans because they provide that loose fit that drape beautifully on anyone who wears it.
 It can serve as both a statement piece and something that will keep you nice and warm; great for adding a dramatic flair and movement to any look.
 Kimono cardigans tend to have a very soft and feminine vibe to them and can even act as an alternative to your bikini cover-ups.
 So whether you are more into the light weight or heavily knitted cardigan, printed or plain coloured, long or cropped, a cardigan is an essential fashion piece you need to get you through a lazy day, which aside from them being great warmers, they will also give you stand-out look without trying too hard.

 Because we need more elegance in our lives the power trouser suit immediately comes to mind.
 Wearing good tailoring can make a woman’s confidence soar.
 However, the blazer-and-skirt combo often looks a little too Thatcher for comfort.
 Solution?
 Women’s pants/trouser suits A.K.A The Power suit!
 This suit is essentially a jacket and tailored trousers (dress pants) in the same colour and fabric.
-There was a time when the female trouser suit (pantsuit) was only part of the wardrobe of women who had to adhere to a strict dress code at their workplace.
-Today not so much.
+There was a time when the female trouser suit (pantsuit) was only part of the wardrobe of women who had to adhere to a strict dress code at the workplace.
+Today, not so much.
 The pantsuit is no longer exclusive to the cubicle and boardroom; it is now styled for special occasions like weddings, and even for casual and bold street style looks.
 I love a well fitted jacket.
 I love well-tailored dress pants.
-So goes without saying that a power suit is very much my thing — right along my alley.
+So goes without saying that a power suit is right along my alley.

 As with every wardrobe staple, versality should be its strongest selling point.
 Trouser suits are not any different.
 They exist in variety of styles and colours which work for women of all ages, shapes and sizes and for all sorts of occasions.
 If you are new to the pantsuit world, best to start with the basics, i.e a black or navy suit in a typical tailored silhouette which is, a double-breasted or single button blazer and straight-leg trousers.
 However, despite being known as the quintessential “Working Girl” uniform in classic shades of black, grey, blue or brown, feel free to experiment with any and every colour (red, rust, burgundy, pink, yellow, etc) so long as it suits your skin tone, and keep the look sleek with streamlined accessories.

 If you’re feeling brave and wish to stand out, try bright patterns for a decidedly out-of-office vibe!
 Deviate from the more traditional look and go for pantsuits with cropped pants or culottes, making way for a more playful shoe opportunity.
 If you are going on a date, to a wedding or some other special event, rock a chic coloured pantsuit — bold tones or striking prints.
-Wear them with a sexy top or no top at all, add a pair of sexy heels and a bold and catchy clutch, and you are ready to go.
+Wear it with a sexy top or no top at all, add a pair of sexy heels and a bold and catchy clutch, and you are ready to go.

 As already mentioned above, the trouser suit is no longer relegated to the workplace only.
 How you choose to wear your suit makes the whole difference.
 For a more casual take, style your suit with a plain white tee and sneakers that don’t make the look feel so buttoned up.
 I am a huge fan of this particular look.
-The suit makes me feel formal and grown-up while the sneakers bring the fun and casual vibe to the look.
+The suit makes me feel formal and grown-up, while the sneakers bring the fun and casual vibe to the look.
 The combination of these two items is just the perfect smart casual outfit.
 For another suiting look outside the office, instead of a blouse, try a cropped top, a lacy bra or nothing at all underneath your suit jacket for an ultra-sexy going-out look.
-Also get creative with pantsuits by mixing up the fabric, going for prints or unusual materials like velvet.
+Also get creative with pantsuits by mixing up the fabric choice, going for prints or unusual materials like velvet.

 The simplicity of a well-cut neutral trouser suit leaves you free to accessorise to your heart’s content.
 A pantsuit in a vibrant colour or in a print fabric is instantly statement-making in its own right.
 Play with the silhouette of your trouser suit by belting it at the waist to flatter your curves!
 Personally, I love love love a good pantsuit – in every colour, I love it.
 Slightly oversize jacket, matching cropped pants, strappy heels or sneakers and I’m sold.
 But in the end, there are just so many ways to rock the power suit — don’t be afraid to jump out of your comfort zone, try one!